 There are many things you can do, of course, but here are a few categories and specific ideas to get you thinking about how to entertain the kids and family at home in the lead up to Christmas…

 - make an event of putting up your Christmas tree and other decorations – play Christmas music, have some nice snacks at hand, share memories of old Christmases and have fun together

 - create a family tradition of writing letters to Santa as a family

 - challenge each other with tongue twisters

-- see how can write a letter to Santa the fastest and try some other Christmas word challenges
+- fill in the lyrics of a Christmas song and try some other Christmas word challenges

 - read some Christmas books

 - try some different types of advent calendar

 - sit and watch lots of Christmas movies